How to access a hosting account via SSH

 4. When prompted, enter your cPanel username and password (when you enter the password, it is automatically hidden for the security purposes):

-If you use macOS, you don’t need to install a third-party client like PuTTY to connect to your hosting account via Secure Shell (SSH).
+, you don’t need to install a third-party client like PuTTY to connect to your hosting account via Secure Shell (SSH).
 Instead, you can use Terminal - a command line emulation program.

 Before you start, make sure SSH access is enabled for your hosting account.